tyschacht/MindustryShortcuts/README.md

 * 1920x1080 @ 100% UI scaling
 * 4K resolution (4096 x 2160) @ 125% UI scaling

+The script relies on the fact that it knows your resolution and can automatically move the mouse to the appropriate positions.
+If your resoulution is not configured correctly, it will not work.

 You can switch between these two options by uncommenting/commenting the relavent section in the script.

 ```